 - Decrease waiting time for patients.

-To address the challenge in appointment scheduling, the contractors developed a discrete event simulation model using AnyLogic software.
+To address the challenge in appointment scheduling, the contractors developed a discrete-event simulation model using AnyLogic software.
 The model simulated the patients’ appointment process and further checkup.
-To better represent patients in the model, they were attributed to one of five groups:
+To better represent patient flow in the model, they were attributed to one of five groups: